A dynamic gathering for thriving small communities

 September 22-23, 2021 | Hosted by the Hannah Grimes Center and the Keene Sentinel

 Learn.
 Network.
 Share.
 Explore.
 Enjoy.

-Radically Rural is built around six engaging program tracks that are highly relevant for rural communities and small towns:
+Radically Rural is built around seven engaging program tracks that are highly relevant for rural communities and small towns:

 The Arts are an expression of our cultural roots, our reality today and our understanding of what may happen tomorrow, and, as such, are vital to the health of communities.
 The importance of adequate funding and that these funds represent the diaspora of the individuals in these communities and beyond feeds our sense of belonging, understanding and social development.
 The arts can also be an intricate part of economic development.
 A full spectrum of emotions and socio-economic benefits are in the hands of our painters, actors, museum curators, arts educators and more.
 Join us at Radically Rural as we engage community leaders and stakeholders to build through the arts an increased community understanding and a strong sense of place.

 Local Organizer: Monadnock Arts Alive!

 The climate crisis is impacting rural communities disproportionately.
 These communities frequently depend on agriculture and tourism economies, but changes in weather patterns threaten both.
 Residents of rural communities also spend more of their household dollars on energy, studies show.
 Investment in energy efficiency, renewables and community solutions to electricity purchasing can provide opportunities to reduce costs, increase comfort and enhance rural living and resilience.
 Radically Rural seeks to provide solutions, guidelines and models for community leaders, groups and individuals to promote clean energy as a means to combat the climate crisis.